nestjs/docs.nestjs.com/content/modules.md

 <figure><img src="/assets/Modules_1.png" /></figure>

 Each application has at least one module, a **root module**.
-The root module is the place where Nest is starting to arrange the application graph.
-In fact, the root module could be the only module in your application, especially when the app is small.
-For large applications however, it doesn't make sense.
-In most cases, you'll have several modules, each with a closely related set of **capabilities**.
+The root module is the starting point Nest uses to build the **application graph** - the internal data structure Nest uses to resolve module and provider relationships and dependencies.
+In small applications, the root module may be the only module in your application.
+For larger applications however, it is usually better to use modules to organize related application components.
+In this case, you'll have several modules, each with a closely related set of **capabilities**.

 The `@Module()` decorator takes a single object whose properties describe the module:

 <table>
   <tr>
     <td><code>providers</code></td>
-    <td>the providers that will be instantiated by the Nest injector and may be shared at least across this module.</td>
+    <td>the providers that will be instantiated by the Nest injector and that may be shared at least across this module</td>
   </tr>
   <tr>
     <td><code>controllers</code></td>
-    <td>the set of controllers which have to be created</td>
+    <td>the set of controllers defined in this module which have to be instantiated</td>
   </tr>
   <tr>
     <td><code>imports</code></td>